guidefari/here_hugo/content/book/elegant-puzzle.md

 - Never create empty teams (why?)
 - Teams should be 6-8 people, in their steady state

-### Side note
+### On Support

-- This topic exposed to me the idea of [two-tier on call support](/two-tier-on-call).
+- This chapter exposed to me the idea of [two-tier on call support](/two-tier-on-call).
   - Betterstack also has some [on call strategies](https://betterstack.com/community/guides/incident-management/on-call-templates/) to look at.

-## Keeping your teams high performing

-- When chatting about growing an org, we reach for hiring too often -
+> One specific tool that I’ve found extremely helpful here is an ownership registry, which allows you to look up who owns what, eliminating the frequent “Who owns X?” variety of question

 ## The Four states of a team